5.7 Test Completion and Retrospectives

 What Test Completion Means

 Test completion collects information from completed or ended test activities and consolidates experience, testware, results, metrics, risks, and other relevant evidence.
-It can occur when a test level finishes, an iteration ends, a test cycle completes, a maintenance release is shipped, a project is completed, or a project is cancelled.
+In the v4.0 test process it is the activity that finalizes and archives test work products.
+It can occur when a test level finishes, an iteration ends, a test cycle completes, a maintenance release ships, a project completes, or a project is cancelled.

 What Gets Consolidated